second — Extract second components from datetime values with MATLAB-compatible output shapes.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how second works, line by line, in Rust.
+Read exactly how second is executed, line by line, in Rust.

 About RunMat